alexander-milne/RES_NumberOfFloors/README.md

 1. ll

+## Example 2
-example-> An appartment block with 5 floors has 8 possible combinations:
+An appartment block with 5 floors has 8 possible combinations:

 1: sssss
 2: lsss  -> 6: lls -> 8: lsl